 I landed two brown trout, heavily spotted, pale specimens, and each weighed 5½ lbs.
-I lost a slightly larger one which was on the hook for about ten minutes and had my arm aching.
-I also pricked two other trout but these two had turned and followed the fly for a way before taking it facing downstream and this is perhaps why the fly was pulled from their mouths when I struck.
+I lost a slightly larger trout which was on the hook for about ten minutes and had my arm aching.
+I also pricked two other trout, but these two had turned and followed the fly downstream for a way before taking it, and the fly was pulled from their mouths when I struck.
 You'd think trout would hit these big morsels with aggression but they don't.
-Instead all you see is a snout quietly poke out the water as calm as you like and disappear back under the water with hardly any surface disturbance at all.
+All you see is a snout quietly poke out the water very calmly and disappear back under the water with hardly any surface disturbance at all.
 It was hard to resist the temptation to strike too early.